Caprera: Giuseppe Garibaldi

 The island is associated with Giuseppe Garibaldi, an Italian patriot and fighter who lived in the 19th century and was one of the fathers of Italian unification.
 He bought about half of the island in 1855 and died there in 1882.
-His house is now a museum and a memorial chapel, and the island is a national monument.
+His house, known as the Compendio Garibaldino, is now a museum and a memorial chapel, and the island is a national monument.